 But a guilty plea to a petty misdemeanor charge results in “a conviction.”
 And a public court record.

 As a result, most people so charged desire to avoid

 - a public record with the word “marijuana” and

 More than 1.4 grams marijuana in a motor vehicle

-“Marijuana in a motor vehicle“ is analogous to the “open container of alcohol in a motor vehicle” (open bottle law), for a “small amount of marijuana” (42.5 grams or less, more than 1.4 grams, not resinous form) in a motor vehicle (unless in trunk or equivalent).
+“Marijuana in a motor vehicle“ is analogous to the “open container of alcohol in a motor vehicle” (open bottle law).
+But that statute covers a “small amount of marijuana” (42.5 grams to 1.4 grams; not resinous form) in a motor vehicle.

-Marijuana in a motor vehicle is made a misdemeanor crime.
+And it makes marijuana in a motor vehicle a misdemeanor crime.
 The common desire is to avoid

 - the public court record saying “marijuana” and “conviction,”